patrickmohrmann/earthdawn4eV2/documentation/Release Notes/V1-0-0/04-Items.md

 - cost (together with the denomination)
 - weight
 - availability
+- description

 #### equipment state

-Every physical item (armor, equipment, shield or weapon) has a status which defines the equipped state. the following states are possible:
+Besides the self explaining values, every physical item (armor, equipment, shield or weapon) has a status which defines the equipped state. the following states are possible:

 - owned
 - carried